Go back to NTATV main page

 I'd recommend reading (or at least skimming over) this entire guide so you know what to expect and when certain resources are required.
 Doing this will make it much less likely that you will screw anything up during the installation and will probably save you time in the long run.

 First, we need a virtual hard disk image.
 We will restore this to the Apple TV's hard drive once the installation completes, so it must be small enough to fit on there.
-For Windows XP and 2003, use the following command (for Windows 2000, create a Windows 2000 VM as standard, just ensure you are not using unattended installation):
+Use the following command:

 qemu-img create appletv_windows.img 15G